A guide for spiritual seekers, leaders, and companions

 The Wall is a key transformation point

-The Wall is is a key transformation point.
+In spiritual terms, The Wall is is a key transformation point.
 It is the turning of the ego: where our will meets God’s Will (Hagberg & Guelich), where faith’s container shatters (Rohr’s “disorder”), where we encounter impasse and the dark night (FitzGerald, John of the Cross).

 However, as difficult and uncomfortable as the Wall is - and this pain of inner transformation may last for years - It is ultimately an invitation to go deeper.
 It is a chance to explore new pathways, let go of old certainties, and to find deeper truths.

 Thomas Merton, the American Trappist monk and mystic, similarly says spiritual development is a journey from the false self (ego, illusion, role-playing) to the true self (our identity hidden in God).
 “To be a saint means to be myself...
 Therefore the problem of sanctity and salvation is in fact the problem of finding out who I am and of discovering my true self.”
-(New Seeds of Contemplation)
+(New Seeds of Contemplation).

-Bottom line about the “Wall”: The ego will not step aside on its own; it usually takes failure, “falling,” suffering, or conscious practices of letting go for the centre of gravity to shift from egoic control to a life led by grace (the “true self”)
+Bottom line about the “Wall”: The ego will not step aside or let go on its own; it usually takes failure, “falling,” suffering, and loss of role-identity for our spiritual centre of gravity to shift from egoic control, to a life that is open to and led by grace (the “true self”)

 So, the wisdom of past travellers is to take your time here.
 Grieve, reflect, and trust the process.